 Teach them about the consequences of reckless driving

 One of the best ways to teach your teenager about responsible driving is to educate them about the consequences of reckless driving.
 This includes things like getting a ticket, having their license suspended, or being in a car accident.

-You can find this information online, in books, or from organizations such as Mothers Against Drunk Driving (MADD).
+You can find this information online, in books, or from organizations such as Mothers Against Drunk Driving (MADD) or a truck accident law firm.
 Once you’ve gathered the information, sit down with your teenager and talk about it.
 This will help them understand the seriousness of driving recklessly and hopefully prevent them from doing it.